 Miles and Duv Galeni discuss this while being held captive by Duv's Komarran-rebel father.
 Miles mentions how his mother has always argued that one should put people before principles, and Duv observes that his father has always been a very principled man.

 Specifically, he could easily have saved some of the planets inhabitants, there was no way to save all of them.
 It's almost certainly impossible to transplant a civilization without destroying it, so the question is whether you let all of them die or let most of them die.
 In this case, when one of the people who were illegally and unknowingly rescued discovers what had happened, the implications of everything they had left behind and lost drove him to suicide (presumably many others in their culture would have responded similarly).

-In JAG, Harmon Rabb defends Rear Admiral Thomas Boone (plated by Terry O'Quinn) who is accused of war crimes during The Vietnam War.
+In JAG, Harmon Rabb defends Rear Admiral Thomas Boone (played by Terry O'Quinn) who is accused of war crimes during The Vietnam War.
 While the old officer doesn't plead guilty, he does nothing to defend himself or help the defense.
 It turns out that he is innocent but believes that no matter the cost he can never break a vow of silence once it's given.

 Chris and Victoria Argent on Teen Wolf qualify, due to their Fantastic Racism and The Hunter thing.
 After being infected with lycanthropy, Victoria commits suicide, with Chris' help, even though they know that werewolves can learn to control their condition and they have the resources to keep one contained until that can be accomplished.
 The emotional trauma this is guaranteed to cause their daughter is secondary to their adherence to Hunter rules.